microbiome/OMA/98_exercises.md

 4. Visualize the rowData with `View` and briefly look at the information stored in the different columns.
 5. Get the abundances for a specific feature, such as `OTU1810`, in all the samples.
-You can access feature-specific abundances with `getAbundaceFeature`, specifying the desired `feature_id` and `assay.type`.
+You can access feature-specific abundances for an _assay_ of your choice.
 6. **Extra**: Create a taxonomy tree based on the taxonomy mappings with `addTaxonomyTree` and display its content with `taxonomyTree` and `ggtree`.